MohamedNourSadek/Basic-C-Plus-Plus-Examples/README.md

-# Basic C++ Examples.

-In this repo i add library files which contain examples that i have created while learning basics of the C++ language, which could be used later to revise those concepts.
+## C++ Basics Example

+ Goals:
+ - Learn the basics of C++ programming language.
+ - Document learned concepts by an example (a function/class/etc.)
+ - Used as a way to revise those concepts in the future.